xamat/blog/_posts/2023-09-16-Hallucinations.md

     - Prompt Engineering
 ---

+(I recently turned this guide into a paper.
+You can find it [here](https://amatriain.net/blog/hallucination-paper))

 * [Introduction](#introduction)
 * [What we talk about when we talk about Hallucinations](#definition)
 * [How to Measure](#measurement)